 Brenda Carrillo Báez, Mexico City, 1999.
 She majored in entertainment and communication business.
 She entered Casa Lü as an intern seeking to specialize in cultural management and marketing for the arts, which she’s passionate about.
 She is a photography enthusiast, to which she dedicates her free time.

-Guadalupe Quesada, Mexico City, 1988.
-She graduated from the National Academy of Fine Arts in Paris, she also studied one semester at Musashino Art University in Tokyo.
+María Guadalupe Quesada (Mexico City, 1988) graduated from the National Academy of Fine Arts in Paris, she also studied one semester at Musashino Art University in Tokyo.
 Her ceramic sculptures are a reflection about perspectives and its relativity, thought that prompts her to imagine alternative realities.
-She has participated in various exhibitions in Brussels, Paris, London, San Antonio and Mexico City.
+She has participated in various exhibitions in Brussels, Paris, London, Los Angeles, Miami, San Antonio and Mexico City.
 She currently lives and works in Mexico City.

 MEDIATOR OF OPEN X FILES

 Artist, art educator and organizer who teaches workshops and uses collective dynamics as a form of artistic-pedagogical production.
 His training in educational art processes began in the seminar Medios Multiples (MM5), a theoretical-practical project of artistic production at the UNAM.
 He worked at the Tamayo Museum of contemporary art for three and a half years, where he collaborated on the development of projects for integral audiences and inter-institutional training projects.
 He is part of the network of Pedagogías Empáticas (Empathic Pedagogies), an extitutional project on education and art.
 He also co-created the collective Cuerpo Estratégico (Strategic Body) which uses both the body and collective body as the axis of its work processes.
 As an individual artist, his work focuses on the relationship between space, imagination and memory.

 Visual artist and photographer.
 He studies at the National School of Sculpture, Painting and Engraving "La Esmeralda" in Mexico City.